So I got asked to do another report on the 86. And I did. This is it.

 * What they did not tell me is that "with university exemption" did not excempt me from anything, neither going to university nor national service conscription.

 ** The school is still called after FH Odendaal, who was, the winning history writers tell us, "a pioneering educator; ballet and arts lover; and one-time member of the National Party's Bureau of Information".
-For the GenXer kids of railway and steel factory workers who attended the school with me in the 1980s, this sounds a lot like a politically connected member of the secret Broederbonders, a censorius snitch, and an old bloke who had a thing for young dancers in spandex.
+For the GenXer kids of railway and steel factory workers who learned to read between the lines with me in the 1980s, this sounds a lot like a politically connected member of the secret Broederbonders, a censorius snitch, and an old bloke who had a thing for young dancers in spandex.